Grant Seeking During the COVID-19 Crisis

 Emergency Small Business Loans for Nonprofit Organizations

-The CARES Act passed as part of the $2 trillion coronavirus relief bill provides emergency support for nonprofit organizations.
-We will update this section to include more information, including application steps, as details become available.
+The CARES Act passed as part of the $2 trillion coronavirus relief bill provides emergency support for nonprofit organizations and small businesses.

-- Paycheck Protection Program Loans: Nonprofits with 500 or fewer employees may qualify for loan amounts up to $10 million for payroll and associated costs, including benefits and facilities costs.
+- Paycheck Protection Program: Organizations with 500 or fewer employees may qualify for loan amounts up to $10 million for payroll and associated costs, including benefits and facilities costs.
 The maximum loan amount is calculated at 2.5 times your organization’s average monthly payroll costs for the past year.
 Organizations that maintain employees on their payroll from February 15 through June 30 may have their loans forgiven, essentially turning the loan into a grant.
+For advice on preparing for forgiveness, see this advice.

-- Fully refundable tax credits to nonprofits, including foundations: If an organization is subject to a shut-down order and has lost 50% of revenue compared to last year, they may receive up to a $5,000 per employee tax credit.
+- Fully refundable tax credits: If an organization is subject to a shut-down order and has lost 50% of revenue compared to last year, they may receive up to a $5,000 per employee tax credit.
 Tax credits could be applied against payroll taxes, so this is an immediate benefit.
 Organizations cannot take both the tax credits and the SBA loans.
+A helpful explanation of the tax credits is here.

 Webinar Recording: Grant Seeking During the COVID-19 Crisis and Why Your Nonprofit Shouldn’t Press Pause